 The South River flows through Waynesboro, Virginia and is the home water of SVTU.
-The best flyfishing is in the delayed harvest section in downtown Waynesboro.
-From October 1 throught June 1, this is a catch & release only fishery.
+This is a year-round catch & release fishery since 2018.
 If you are looking for a put-and-take section, head to Ridgeview Park.
+The Virginia Department of Wildlife Resources has this nice page on the South, which covers the river's three fisheries.

 Don't let the fact that this is an urban fishery put you off.
 The South River gets tremendous hatches all year.
 Of special note is the sulphur hatch that begins in the evening from April to June.
 There is also a terrific trico hatch from May through July.
 Midges and BWOs keep the fish rising all winter.